 - CHEATING & ACADEMIC DISHONESTY POLICY.
 You should not cheat.
 End of story.
 However, if you do cheat and you are caught cheating, you will be written up.
 A note will be added into the computer system in the form of a referral.
 The assignment will go into the gradebook as a permanent zero.
-Repeat offenses will be handled by the administration.
-Some examples of 'cheating' include: plagiarizing an essay, copying someone else's work, having the same answers (word-for-word) as someone else in the course (to clarify- on assignments that are capable of heterogenous answers), using work that you used for a previous class, talking during an exam, etc. - ➤ VOCABULARY.
+Administration will handle repeat offenses.
+Some examples of 'cheating' include: plagiarizing an essay, copying someone else's work, having the same answers (word-forword) as someone else in the course (to clarify- on assignments that are capable of heterogenous answers), using work that you used for a previous class, talking during an exam, etc. - VOCABULARY.
 Each week, on most Mondays and Wednesdays, we will work on building vocabulary.
 The selected terms will prepare you for the SAT (Scholastic Aptitude Test).
 I will provide units every other week.
 The vocabulary assessments will be bi-weekly.
 As you study, pay close attention to the etymological history within words (a.k.a.
-Greek and Latin roots, suffixes, and prefixes). - > JOURNALS.
-Each week, on most Tuesdays and Thursdays, you will be given a journal prompt at the start of class.
+Greek and Latin roots, suffixes, and prefixes).
+Reference my teacher website for more resources.
+This is one of those components that will not change for the late work or make-up work policy.
+The only thing that excuses you from taking the exam or turning in the squares on the pre-announced due date is not physically being present the day of the exam due to an excused absence.
+The only other excused situation is an extended, excused absence over a week in length or more.
+Plan ahead and get those vocabulary squares knocked out early on to mitigate potential issues. - JOURNALS.
+Each week, on most Tuesdays and Thursdays, you will receive a journal prompt at the start of class.
 You are required to write for a full ten minutes.
-You will be assessed based on the quality and the length of your compositions.
-You are welcome to work on journal entries that are not long enough outside of class time before I collect journals at the end of the semester.
-However, sometimes I will spontaneously collect an entry after the journaling time.
+The quality and the length of your compositions will contribute to your scores.
+You are welcome to work on journal entries that do not meet the length requirement outside of class time before I collect journals at the end of the quarter or semester.
+However, sometimes, I will spontaneously collect an entry after the journaling time (these will count for a grade- so make sure you are always doing your best work).
 You do not have to respond to the journal prompt if you do not like it.
 You can always free write, but you must write.
 If you write something that I am legally obligated to report, I will report it.
-Please keep this in mind. - ➤ GRADE DISTRIBUTION.
+Please keep that in mind. - GRADE DISTRIBUTION.
 I set up my gradebook so that summative assessments (formal papers, unit exams, novel exams, etc.) account for 60% of your total grade.
-Formative assessments (reading checks, reading quizzes, lesson activities, participation, etc.) account for 20% of your grade.
-Vocabulary assessments account for 10% of your grade.
-The final exam is worth the remaining 10% of your grade.
+Formative assessments (reading checks, reading quizzes, lesson activities, participation, vocabulary, etc.) account for 20% of your grade.
+The final exam will account for 20%.
+You can only apply for exemption in the spring.
+All students must take the fall final exam (semester one).